hexdump42/hex-dump/trunk/osdc/2007/moonlight-shiny-pretty-things-with-xml.rst

 Version 1.1 improves the Canvas object whereby the XAML file can be augmented with code-behind code.
 It also supports an EMCA CLI [cli]_ runtime so it can execute compiled Mono code in a restricted environment with limited local file access.

 Similar to Silverlight, Moonlight is implemented as a combination of managed and unmanaged code.
-The majority of the rendering pipeline is coded in C/C++ and currently uses Cairo [cairo]_, the 2D vector graphics library.
+The majority of the rendering pipeline is coded in C++ and currently uses Cairo [cairo]_, the 2D vector graphics library.
 Media decoding is done using FFmpeg [ffmpeg]_.
 This code is in the moon module [moon]_.
 The code for XAML, base scripting and Linq support is in the olive module [olive]_.

 XAML 101
 --------